-The financial consequences of a DWI in Texas can be steep.
+The financial costs of a DWI in Houston can be steep.
 In Harris County and the Greater Houston area, probation fees, court costs, interlock rental fees, probation fees, attorney’s fees, and increased car insurance rates can quickly add up to a small fortune.
 Indeed, the best way to minimize the financial impact of a DWI is to avoid getting a conviction in the first place.
 This article summarizes some of the costs and fees associated with a DWI in Texas.

+On of the most common financial costs of a DWI charge are the fines.
 Fines are authorized by law and vary depending on the level of the offense.
 It is important to note that if your case is dismissed or you win at a trial, you will not pay a fine.
 If you get convicted of a first time DWI, the maximum fine is $2000.
 For second DWIs or first time DWIs with high BACs, the maximum fine is up to $4000.
 Felony DWIs carry fines of up to $10,000.
 In most cases, however, the fines actually imposed by a judge upon a conviction in a DWI case are around $500-1000 or less.
 Separately, Texas law allows for court costs to be assessed to anyone convicted of an offense.
 Typically, court costs actually assessed are less than $500.

 In addition, Texas Transportation Code Chapter 709 requires courts to impose a fine “for offenses relating to the operating of a motor vehicle while intoxicated.”
 These fines are substantial and many attorneys are not aware of them.
 The fine is $3000 for the first conviction within a 36-month period, $4500 for a second or subsequent conviction within a 36-month period; and $6000 if the alcohol concentration is alleged to have been 0.15 or higher.
 Although the Transportation Code allows the fees to be waived in some circumstances, the requirements are strict and require a person to be indigent.